krokoreit/spArgValidatorPy/README.md

 - max_value
   Optional upper limit to validate var_name's value against.
 - strict
-  Optional setting to allow only a float as var_name's value, when set to True.
+  Optional boolean argument to allow only a float as var_name's value, when set to True.
 The default is validation in non-strict mode, which allows string representations of a float (e.g. "1.99").
-- default
+- default=float_value
-  Optional setting for a float default value.
-This avoids an exception being raised in case var_name's value fails validation and this default value is returned instead.
+  Optional keyword argument for a float default value.
+When set, it avoids an exception being raised in case var_name's value fails validation and this default value is returned instead.
-- return_limits
+- return_limits=boolean_value
-  Optional setting to avoid an exception being raised for values outside the limits.
+  Optional keyword argument to avoid an exception being raised for values outside the limits.
   When set to True and with either min_value or max_value being exceeded, this limit value is returned as validated value.

 Returns the validated float value or with the default or return_limits option used, one of these values instead of an exception raised.